+You can easily determine the freshness of an egg once you crack it.
 A fresh egg, when cracked, will produce a yolk that is centered and stands up in a rounded form and has a large proportion of thick white around the yolk.
 If the egg spreads out on a plate with an off-center yolk, and a lot of clear, thin yolk with little thick, white yolk it is old.

 This is always an interesting choice at the grocery..." what size and grade do I buy"?
 Eggs are graded as U.S. AA, A or B, according to USDA standards, however, the grading of eggs does not take into account weight or shell color.
 Egg grading is conducted by a process called "egg candling" where eggs are "X-ray'd" and given a grade based upon the results.
 Some factors taken into consideration when egg candling are: